team-hannagray-b/DuckDuckGoose/README.md

 ## Overview
 ### Description
-Allows users to watch free movies without creating a account and also enables users to review movies after watching them by giving them a rating or a comment.
+Allows users to watch movie trailers for upcoming movies in Theaters.
+Allowing users to select a movie faster and more efficent.
 It is avaliable for IPhone and Android Apps.

 ### App Evaluation

 - **Category:** Entertainment
 - **Mobile:** Avaliable for Mobile devices.
-- **Story:** Allows users to watch free movies.
-Without paying a fee.
+- **Story:** Allows users to watch movie trailers.
+Link to purchase tickets
 - **Market:** Anyone could enjoy this app.
 Ability to rate a movie or leave feadback.
-- **Habit:** Users can explore endless genres of movies free of charge.
+- **Habit:** Users can explore endless genres of movie selections.
 - **Scope:** DuckDuckGoose started out extremely narrow focused.
 However, now users can post feedback and rate under movies.

 ## Product Spec